particle-iot/docs/src/content/en/guide/shared/build-dashboard.md

 *Photons* are development kits.
 They're designed to be easy to reprogram and run a variety of software applications that you, our users, develop.

-Your product is (probably) not a development kit.
+*Your product* is (probably) not a development kit.
 While some of the characteristics of the development kits will carry over, you're going to want to make a bunch of changes to how your product works.
 These include:

 - Limiting access (e.g. only certain people can reprogram them)
 - Collecting bulk data, events, errors, and logs from all of your devices
 - Distributing firmware updates in a controlled fashion

-Once you have an organization set up in the dashboard, you will be able to add a product.
+Once you have an organization set up in the dashboard, you will be able to add a product and you will be walked through these decisions.

 ### Authenticating your customers